mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 ## It is not production ready

 The API of AngularJS 2.0 is still under development.
 There are a lot of things, which are still not clarified (like change detection, best API, forms API, etc.).
 You can play with the framework using the [quick start](https://angular.io/docs/js/latest/quickstart.html) or [my seed project](https://github.com/mgechev/angular2-seed)

+## What else we have left?

+Right now, it seems AngularJS 2.0 will has the concept of filters (called formatters) and Dependency Injection, which were some of the great feature.

 ## Conclusion